andys-coming/Blog/README.md

 ## How to run the application locally

-Use GitHub CLI to pull down code to your local machine
+Use GitHub CLI to pull down code to your local machine and then change directories.

 ### `gh repo clone andys-coming/Blog && cd Blog`